MaikMichel/dbFlux/README.md

 ### Add APEX Application

-So you can use the command: `dbFLux: Add APEX Application` to create a directory with the given ApplicationID at the right place in the directory.
+So you can use the command: `dbFlux: Add APEX Application` to create a directory with the given ApplicationID at the right place in the directory.
 If your project is configured in SingleSchema or MultiSchema mode, the application directory will be created directly as a subfolder in the main directory `apex`.
 If FlexSchema mode is enabled, you will also be asked for the target schema and workspace to place the application directory exactly there.
 > To add an application in FlexSchema mode, a schema and a workspace must first exist under the `apex` directory.

 ### Add REST Module

-With the command `dbFLux: Add REST Module` you can create a directory for the correspondingly named REST module.
+With the command `dbFlux: Add REST Module` you can create a directory for the correspondingly named REST module.
 If your project is configured in SingleSchema or MultiSchema mode, then the REST module directory will be created directly as a subfolder in the main `rest/modules` directory.
 If FlexSchema mode is enabled, you will also be asked for the target schema to place the module directory into.
 > To add a REST module in FlexSchema mode, a schema must first exist under the `rest` directory.

 ### Add Workspace

-In FlexSchema mode **dbFlux** additionally offers you the command `dbFLux: Add Workspace`.
+In FlexSchema mode **dbFlux** additionally offers you the command `dbFlux: Add Workspace`.
 With this you can create a workspace in a schema directory, which must be a subfolder of the main folder `apex`.
 After selecting the respective schema, you only have to enter the name of the workspace and you are done.
-Afterwards you can create applications in this folder using the command `dbFLux: Add APEX Application`.
+Afterwards you can create applications in this folder using the command `dbFlux: Add APEX Application`.
 > In order to add a workspace in FlexSchema mode, a schema must first be available under the `apex` directory.

 ### Add Schema

-In FlexSchema mode, dbFLux also offers you the command `dbFLux: Add Schema`.
+In FlexSchema mode, dbFlux also offers you the command `dbFlux: Add Schema`.
 With this command you can add Schemas inside the different main directories: **`apex, db, rest, static`**.
 You will be shown a selection of these folders, in which you have to select all or only one, before you enter the actual schema name.

 <p align="center">
   <br/>